Welcome to Demography Unplugged.

 We will periodically release videos, interviews with special guests, and Q&A sessions with me for paid subscribers.
 Paid readers are also able to leave comments and view all of our past newsletters.
 Sign up for $15 monthly, or $150 annually.

-Premium Members receive all of the content mentioned above, as well as immediate access to our special reports on demographics and the economy in both video and print.
-These include All About the Indicators, a monthly review of economic signals, and BlackBooks, quarterly deep-dive presentations into U.S. and global demographic indicators.
-Premium Members also receive invites to quarterly group Zoom calls, where I will share updates on my work and answer any questions.
+Premium subscribers also receive invites to group Zoom calls, where I will share updates on my work and answer any questions.
 Sign up at $400 annually, or another amount at your discretion.

 What are my subscription options?

-As part of our launch, most of our posts are now free for a limited time, with the exception of the content that is designed exclusively for Premium Members.
+As part of our launch, most of the posts we publish are now free for a limited time, with the exception of the content that is exclusively for Premium subscribers.
 A paid subscription is also required to comment and access our large archive of posts.

 After the launch period ends, the subscription options will be: